noehsueh/noehsueh.github.io/content/en/posts/causal_inference/index.md

 ---
-title: "Causal Inference using Baysian Regression"
+title: "Causal Inference using Bayesian Regression"
 date: 2023-07-04
 draft: false
 ---

-This note was taken for a presentation I had to give for my Baysian Stat class.
+This note was taken for a presentation I had to give for my Bayesian Stat class.

 ## Introduction